yig/GMU-CS425/README.md

 If your program is crashing inside WebGPU calls, you will get more informative error messages by setting the environment variable `RUST_BACKTRACE=1` or `RUST_BACKTRACE=full`.
 This will print the function names, file names, and line numbers in the call stack that caused the error. (*N.B.* You will get the same or better information by running in a debugger via `xmake run -d`.)
 You will want to be compiling in debug mode (`xmake config -m debug`).
 Then look for your files and line numbers in the output.
 The C++ function names will look mangled.
 On *Windows*, type `set RUST_BACKTRACE=1` on your command prompt.
 That sets an environment variable for the duration of the command prompt window.
 Every time you type `xmake run` in that window, it will see the environment variable.
 On *Unix* (Linux, macOS), you can type `RUST_BACKTRACE=1 xmake run` each time.
 To set it for your entire terminal window duration, the syntax varies based on shell (bash/zsh: `export RUST_BACKTRACE=1`, csh: `setenv RUST_BACKTRACE 1`, fish: either of those or `set -x RUST_BACKTRACE 1`).

 Don't release WebGPU objects too often or too early.
 Don't call release at all until you get your graphics manager working.
 Don't call release on a null or uninitialized pointer.
-Don't release bind group you set until after `wgpuRenderPassEncoderEnd()` (see above).
+Don't release bind groups you set until after `wgpuRenderPassEncoderEnd()` (see above).
 This is a known issue with `wgpu-native` that will be fixed someday.
 Don't release textures in your little struct's destructor if you create them outside of the name-to-struct map (see above).

 Don't forget to zero initialize the WebGPU structs.
 All my examples use aggregate or designated initializers with `{ ... }`, which takes care of that.
 If you ever declare a variable in C++ and aren't sure if it has a default constructor (a constructor with no parameters that initializes undefined values), you can always use `{}`.
 For example, you can write `WGPUBlendState blend_state{};` or `WGPUBlendState blend_state = {};`.
 That works for everything, even plain old data types like `int`, `float`, `double`, `bool`, and pointers.
 Plain old data types don't have default constructors, even inside structs or classes.
 Initializing them with `{}` sets them to 0.
 Initializing a `struct` with `{}` does this for all the plain old data types inside.